open-mmlab/mmyolo/docs/en/algorithm_descriptions/yolov5_description.md

 This article will start with the principle of the YOLOv5 algorithm and then focus on analyzing the implementation in MMYOLO.
 The follow-up part includes the guide and speed benchmark of YOLOv5.

-We hope this article can become your core document to get started and master YOLOv5.
+We hope this article becomes your core document to start and master YOLOv5.
 Since YOLOv5 is still constantly updated, we will also keep updating this document.
 So please always catch up with the latest version.

 MMYOLO implementation configuration: https://github.com/open-mmlab/mmyolo/blob/main/configs/yolov5/